DSI Readers/Writers

 - __init__(filenames, table_name=None, **kwargs) None

-Initializes generic JSON reader with user-specified filenames
+Initializes the generic JSON reader with user-specified filenames

 - add_rows() None